SM 32x500 [2xM8] / N52 - magnetic roller

 - They rust in a humid environment - during outdoor use, we recommend using waterproof magnets, such as those made of rubber or plastic,

-- Potential hazard associated with microscopic parts of magnets pose a threat, when accidentally ingested, which is crucial in the context of child safety.
-Additionally, miniscule components of these devices are able to be problematic in medical diagnosis when they are in the body.
+- Possible danger arising from small pieces of magnets are risky, if swallowed, which is crucial in the aspect of protecting young children.
+Additionally, small elements of these devices are able to be problematic in medical diagnosis in case of swallowing.

 Magnetic fields interfere with compasses and magnetometers used in navigation for air and sea transport, as well as internal compasses of smartphones and GPS devices.